-Patricia H. Thornton is Grand Challenge Faculty and Professor of Sociology and Entrepreneurship at Texas A&M University.
-She is lead faculty for the development of the entrepreneurship minor in the College of Liberal Arts.
+Patricia H. Thornton is Visiting Distinguished Professor, HEC, Paris Strategy, Regents Grand Challenge Faculty and Professor of Sociology and Entrepreneurship, and Adjunct Professor of Management at Texas A&M University.
 She formally held positions in Sociology and at the Fuqua School of Business, Duke University and Sociology at Stanford University.
 She has been a visiting scholar at INSEAD in Fontainebleau, France and at Management Science and Engineering, Stanford University.
 She has been previously affiliated with the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business and the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University.

-Her research interests include organization and management theory and innovation and entrepreneurship.
-She has received scholarly awards including the best paper award with Nancy Brandon Tuma by the Organization and Management Theory Division of the Academy of Management, the W. Richard Scott award with William Ocasio for the best research article by the Organizations, Occupations and Work section of American Sociological Association, and the George R. Terry, the highest award granted by the Academy of Management for outstanding contribution to management knowledge.
+She has received scholarly awards including the best paper award by the Organization and Management Theory Division of the Academy of Management, the W. Richard Scott award by the Organizations, Occupations and Work section of American Sociological Association, and the George R. Terry award, the highest honor granted by the Academy of Management for outstanding contribution to management knowledge.
 She received her Ph.D. in Sociology in 1993 from Stanford University.

 Professor Thornton has written extensively on the topic of institutional theory and in particular how institutional logics affect individual and organizational attention and behavior.
-Her research with close colleagues William Ocasio and Michael Lounsbury is the basis of a key research paradigm, the institutional logics perspective, in management and other disciplines in the social and professional sciences, including, sociology, communications, entrepreneurship, strategy, marketing, public policy, non-profit management, construction management, and education.
+Her research with colleagues William Ocasio and Michael Lounsbury is the basis of a key research paradigm, the institutional logics perspective, in management and other disciplines in the social sciences and professions, including, sociology, communications, entrepreneurship, strategy, marketing, public policy, non-profit management, construction management, engineering, urban planning, and education.

-Patricia has served in professional consulting capacities including as an expert witness on mergers and acquisitions in the higher education publishing markets to the U.S. Department of Justice.
-She co-founded and wrote the original business plan to raise seed funding for Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.
+Patricia co-founded and wrote the original business plan to raise seed capital for Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.